-The future well-being of the U.S. in part depends on making the world more stable, safe, and secure and taking important measures to prevent future zoonotic epidemics and pandemics.
-But rising natural resource scarcity and biodiversity loss increases the risk of conflict and instability in many regions, including some of strategic importance to the U.S. As a result, our national and economic security interests depend on the integrity of our planet’s wildlife and natural resources, which sustain societies and economies around the world.
+America’s well-being is strengthened by efforts to make the world more stable, safe, and secure.
+Nature loss and resource scarcity increase the risk of conflict and instability in many regions, including several of strategic importance to the U.S. And illegal trade in natural resources, such as wildlife, timber, fish, and minerals provide illicit finance to transnational organized crime and violent armed groups.
+As a result, our national and economic security interests depend on the integrity of our planet’s wildlife and natural resources.

-By investing in proven international conservation programs that help less-developed countries better manage their natural resources and protect their forests, fisheries, and wildlife from bad actors and natural disasters, the U.S. protects its own national and economic security.
+Investing in proven international conservation programs not only helps less-developed countries better manage their natural resources and protect their forests, fisheries, and wildlife from bad actors and natural disasters, it also helps protect America’s own national and economic security.

 The following programs exemplify the critical role international conservation efforts play in U.S. foreign policy.
 Promoting “natural security” boosts America’s national security.